Scholarships and Fees

 Applicant Support Plan

-The Applicant Support Plan (ASP) is aimed at providing financial support to applicants and students who are no longer able to fund their studies at IAAC.
+The Applicant Support Plan (ASP) is aimed at providing financial support to enrolled students who need additional financial assistance to fund their studies at IAAC.
 The financial support is given in the form of a discount on the tuition fees.

 Eligibility